openfl/OpenFLDevelopersGuide/using-the-textfield-class/advanced-text-rendering.md

 *   Using the @font-face style declaration
 *   Establish a class for the font and use the [Embed] tag to embed it.

 You can only embed TrueType fonts directly in a Flex application.
 Fonts in other formats, such as Type 1 Postscript fonts, can first be embedded in a project using Flash Professional and then that project can be used in your Flex application.
-For more details about using embedded fonts from projects in Flex, see “Embedding fonts from projects” in _Using Flex 4_.
+For more details about using embedded fonts from projects in Flex, see "Embedding fonts from projects" in _Using Flex 4_.

 **More Help topics**